ProjektKevin/Smart-Attendance-System/README.md

 - **ImageService.java**: Manages image data (saving/loading/associating with students and face data).
 - **ManualAttendanceMarker.java**: `AttendanceMarker` implementation used when admins mark attendance manually.
 - **ProfileService.java**: Manages creation and updates of user and student profiles.
-- **RecognitionService.java**: High-level façade for calling specific recognizers and returning a `RecognitionResult`.
 - **RecognitionObserver.java**: Observer interface that inherits AttendanceObserver, to be notified when attendance changes via auto marking through face recognition.
 - **SessionService.java**: Handles creation and management of sessions, including application of auto-session rules.
 - **StudentAttendanceService.java**: Student-specific view of attendance (fetching summaries and filtered records for a student).